What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 1. A “Go With the Flow” Mindset

 Children don’t need to perform or smile on cue.
-They just need space to be themselves.
-When family photography sessions are allowed to unfold naturally, the most meaningful images tend to appear in the quiet in between moments.
-I’ll offer you some guidance but always to help you look your best, I have to say though alot of my favourite photos are always in the moments before or after the poses!
+In fact I prefer when they don’t smile for the camera, those forced smiles don’t hit the same way as those belly laughter moments that will make you smile when you flick through your gallery.
+When family photography sessions are allowed to unfold naturally, the images tend to be so much more sincere and personal.
+I’ll offer you some guidance but only to help you out because I know someone having their camera walking around you doesn’t scream comfortable for you, I have to say though alot of my favourite photos are always in the moments before or after the poses!

 2. Comfortable Clothing

-I’ll always guide you on what to wear for your family photoshoot and I offer a client wardrobe for mums who want that extra ease.
+I’ll always guide you on what to wear for your family photoshoot and I offer a client wardrobe for mums and some little ones, when you want that extra ease.

 Comfort is key.
-Clothing that allows you to walk, sit, cuddle, and move freely will always photograph better than anything restrictive and keep your little ones happy which is golden for us.
+Clothing that allows you to sit but also move freely will always photograph better than anything restrictive and keep your little ones happy which is golden for us.

 3. Snacks (Especially for Younger Children)

-Snacks help keep energy levels steady and remove pressure.
-We take breaks when needed and those pauses often become moments of connection rather than interruptions.
-Not just for us to chat, but hearing you all chat together often gives me a little pieces I can use to keep children engaged for longer.
+I told you, snacks help keep energy levels steady and little ones happy.
+We take breaks when needed and not just for me to chat, but hearing you all chat together often gives me a little pieces I can use to keep children engaged for longer.

 4. A Familiar Comforter (If Needed)

 A teddy, blanket or favourite toy can help children feel settled.
-Sometimes they appear in the photographs, sometimes they don’t but either way, they help the session flow more calmly.
+Sometimes they appear in the photographs sometimes they don’t but either way, they help the session flow more calmly.
+So don’t worry if little ones want to bring their comforters.

 5. Trust